Gullskatten/sirius-soccer/README.md

 ### Part 3: Sirius

-- Right click on the 'no.ntnu.soccer.editor' project and create a new run configuration with default settings.
+- Right click on the 'no.ntnu.soccer.model.editor' project and create a new run configuration with default settings.
 ![Run Configuration](https://github.com/Gullskatten/sirius-soccer/blob/main/docs/run.png)
 **Figure 4:** _Screenshot of run configuration setup_